HitkoDev/Flames/README.md

 app.use('/blog', flame.router)
 ```

-## It's static, except when it's not
+## It's dynamic, except when it's not

 You compile your LESS / SASS, you transpile and minify your scripts, you precompile your templates - all to make the site lighter and faster.
 And the next thing you do is upload these files, along with a some of photos / images and a nice admin interface, to your server.